david-millett/pokedex/README.md

 Especially in the `Table` component - set it with `useEffect` so that it would update every time the `page`, `pageLength`, or `pokemon` list changed.
 This project was a bit of fun, testing my limits and experimenting to see what was possible and how it could be done.

 Created a new `pokemonService` function that paginates the pokemon data and then makes calls to the API to fetch more in depth info.
 This was done to improve efficiency so that only a smaller page amount's worth of pokemon had further calls to the database.
 This is because the call to fetch the list only contains the pokemon's name and a url to its individual information.
 So, had to go through and make a call for each one to access more information.
 This required async formulae with a `.map()`.

+Go into detail about all the info this huge dataset holds, and how only the necessary info was extracted and saved locally.